mulithemuli/raas/README.md

-# raas
+# RegEx as a Service

-Regex as a service
+Locally generate different Strings from a given regular Expression